frovedis/frovedis/doc/tutorial/tutorial.md

 It provides

-- Spark-like API (the core functinality of Frovedis)
+- Spark-like API (the core functionality of Frovedis)
 - Matrix library using above API
 - Machine learning algorithm library
 - Dataframe for preprocessing